-During the treatment, your skincare professional will apply one or more layers of a chemical peel solution onto skin for a specified amount of time.
-This is dependent on the type of chemical peel used, the concentration of the solution, skin type, and the skin’s reactivity to the treatment.
+During the treatment, your skincare professional will apply one or more layers of a chemical peel solution onto the skin for a specified amount of time.
+This is dependent on the type of chemical peel used, the concentration of the solution, the skin type, and the skin’s reactivity to the treatment.
 While some peels are self-neutralizing, most formulas need to be neutralized with a buffering solution or water upon completion of the treatment.
-The goal is to create a controlled, safe injury to the skin, thereby prompting skin to naturally repair itself and reveal newer, brighter skin.
+The goal is to create a controlled, safe injury to the skin, thereby prompting the skin to naturally repair itself and reveal newer, brighter skin.

 It is important that chemical peels are performed by a licensed skincare professional with access to high-performing peel solutions that are clinically proven to deliver results.
 Your skincare professional may also recommend advanced homecare products to preconditioned skin or to extend results.

 The depth and type of chemical peel used by a skincare professional depends on the condition of the skin, the skin’s Fitzpatrick type (skin color and likeliness to burn), and the skincare habits of the client.
 In general, the higher the Fitzpatrick skin type, the more caution should be exercised to avoid triggering a pigment response.
 For extremely sensitive skin and skin experiencing barrier dysfunction (eczema, psoriasis, etc), chemical peels are generally not recommended.